 Redi-Mix’s Hampston agrees that water-based stain technology will continue to improve.
 While the improvements haven’t hit the big-box stores yet, its ease of use will mean concrete professionals will have a wider market for application.

-“Concrete is a very interesting product and there are no two pieces of concrete that are ever alike because of climate and the materials within the concrete,” he concludes.
+“Concrete is a very interesting product.
+There are no two pieces of concrete that are ever alike because of climate and the materials within the concrete,” he concludes.
 “It’s an ever-changing platform, and cleanliness is most critical.
 This is a job that should stay in the hands of professionals.”